KenEucker/iManagur/readme.md

 So, I built this tool, iManagur, mostly to provide a paginated way to edit your image descriptions and titles, with a search.
 Boom, that's it.

+[imanagur](https://github.com/keneucker/imanagur-core) is also an isomorphic javascript library that makes this website possible, written in typescript.
+The imanagur library makes it easy to upload, edit, and retrieve imgur images.

-Please consider donating to the success of this project and I thank you all for your support.
+Please consider [donating](https://github.com/sponsors/KenEucker) to the success of this project and I thank you all for your support.
 It helps motivate me to continue to make things for anyone and everyone to use.